guettli/scrum/README.md

 [Quarterly OKRs](https://en.wikipedia.org/wiki/OKR) can be used for planing beyond two/three week sprints.

 That's great.
 Now you have both: Waterfall/Gantt and Scrum ... oh what fun.

-# Sprint Goals: Would be nice, reality looks different.

-It would be nice to have a common sprint goal.
-Since we are all social beings, it gives us a warm feeling inside.
-I think that is one major feature why a lot of people want to to scrum.

-In the past people did hunting and collecting in groups.

-Then they got farmers.
-Still working in groups.

-Then came the industrial revolution and one person works on one small puzzle piece.
-In many cases the single person doing his work can't even see the big picture.

-Now here is scrum: Let's go hunting again, like we played when we were kids!
-This feels great....

-But reality looks different.
-In the backlog of our team there are more than 300 issues.
-Daily new issues arrive and usualy more issues get added than resolved.
-Software development means to care for several tiny things.
-There is one big goal: to make the customer happy.

-But there is not one sprint goal.
-At least I have not seen in often.
-Every developer has its own area where he is responsible.
-And it needs to be that way.
-The processes behind a SaaS creating up to 50k database requests per second are very complex.
-Some people have an overview, but nobody knows all the details.

-So if you want to switch to Scrum because you feel like having one common sprint goal which every team members works on during the sprint....
-It is up to you: Keep on dreaming or stop dreaming.

-Maybe a common sprint goal is achievable if you have small sizes.
-I would say not more than five people.
-But if you have 8 or more people, then it is very likely that everybody works on his own.

-But why not?
-Where is the problem?

-If your team solves 30 issues (aka user stories) in one sprint, then it is great.
-Is there a need to find a common heading for those 30 often unrelated things?